Boot ROM: NXP

-The boot ROM of NXP systems on a chip support configuring the peripherals through specific pins of the system on a chip.
-On the I.MX6 family it also supports configuring the boot order through efuses.
+The boot ROM of NXP systems on a chip (SOCs) support configuring the peripherals through specific pins of the system on a chip.
+On the i.MX6 family it also supports configuring the boot order through eFuses.

-The boot ROM of several NXP systems on a chip have many ways to load the first stage bootloader (from eMMC, microSD, USB, etc).
+The boot ROM of several NXP SoCs have many ways to load the first stage bootloader (from eMMC, microSD, USB, etc.).

-Several NXP systems on a chip can be configured to verify the signature of the bootloaders.
-Many devices with such system on a chip were sold without that verification configured and on those devices users can install the bootloader they want, including several free and open-source software bootloaders like Das U-Boot and Barebox.
+Several NXP SoCs can be configured to verify the signature of the bootloaders.
+Many devices with such SoCs were sold without that verification configured and on those devices users can install the bootloader they want, including several free and open-source software bootloaders like Das U-Boot and Barebox.

 Texas Instruments

-The boot ROM of several Texas Instruments systems on a chip support configuring the peripherals through specific pins of the system on a chip.

-The boot ROM of several Texas Instruments systems on a chip have many ways to load the first stage bootloader (which is called MLO in the systems on a chip reference manuals):
+The boot ROMs of several Texas Instruments systems on a chip support configuring the peripherals through specific pins of the system on a chip.
+They have many ways to load the first stage bootloader (which is called MLO in the systems on a chip reference manuals):